Cryptocurrency Is Taxed In Australia: Here’s What You Need To Know

 For example, if you bought 1 Bitcoin when the price was $5,000 and sold 1 Bitcoin again for $20,000, you would generate a CGT event.
 Therefore, you will likely need to pay tax on the $15,000 gain in price measured in Australian Dollars, at the time you sold it.

-Can I Avoid Paying Crypto Taxes In Australia?
+Don't Avoid Paying Crypto Taxes In Australia

 It is becoming increasingly difficult to avoid paying tax on your crypto holdings.
 Each time you purchase crypto using fiat, or convert a crypto coin to another, a digital trail is left behind.
 Due to pressure from local authorities, crypto exchanges are being requested to hand over their data on their users to tax authorities.